-Years of R&D at Fractal Audio Systems have yielded our next-generation product, the Axe-Fx II, with twice the power of our former flagship, the Ultra.
-Axe-Fx II unveils new state-of-the-art algorithms and an innovative array of great hardware and software features and improvements.
+Years of R&D at Fractal Audio Systems have yielded our next-generation product, the Axe-Fx II.
+With twice the power of our former flagship, the Axe-Fx II unveils new state-of-the-art algorithms and an innovative array of great hardware and software features and improvements.
 This all-in-one preamp/effects processor stunningly recreates great guitar signal chains-stompboxes, amps, cabs, mics, studio effects, and more-with unprecedented power, flexibility, and control.
-As the successor to what many believe to be some of the best-sounding processors ever created, our new arrival takes "real amp tone and feel" to the next level, offering the latest word in our commentary on restoring digital to its rightful place as the superior solution for guitar processing.
-Never willing to rest on our laurels, we are proud to present the Axe-Fx II.
+The Axe-Fx II takes "real amp tone and feel" to the next level, offering the latest word on restoring digital to its rightful place as the superior solution for guitar processing.